JoryHogeveen/view-admin-as/readme.txt

 *	Import/Export role defaults
 *	Disable the "screen settings" option and/or lock the meta boxes for all users that don't have access to this plugin

-= Compatibility =
+= Compatibility / Integrations =

+*   **Members & User Role Editor**
+	- Support for multiple roles per user. (since 1.2.2)
+	- Add view-admin-as capabilities to the list (since 1.6)
+	- Integration with access restrictions in Members (since 1.6.4)
+*   **Genesis Framework** *(and probably other theme frameworks)* - Changed "init" hook to "plugins_loaded" for theme support (since 1.3.3)
+*   **Pods Framework 2.0+** - has its own capability management to determine if the current user is an admin or not.
+I've used the build in capabilities from Pods to determine whether to show the Pods menu when you are in an other view.
+*   **Restrict User Access 0.13+** - Integrated with the access levels as a new view type (since 1.6.4)
+*   **Advanced Access Manager** - (checked in 1.6.3, Pro version not verified)

 This plugin will work with most other plugins.

-Fixed compatibility issues:

-*   **Pods** - has its own capability management to determine if the current user is an admin or not.
-I've used the build in capabilities from Pods to determine whether to show the Pods menu when you are in an other view.
-*   **Members / User Role Editor** - Support for multiple roles per user. (since 1.2.2)
-*   **Genesis Framework** *(and probably other theme frameworks)* - Changed "init" hook to "plugins_loaded" for theme support (since 1.3.3)

 = I can't switch back! =